 Dasatinib will only be prescribed to you by a doctor with experience in treating leukaemia.
 Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.
 Dasatinib is prescribed for adults and children at least 1 year of age.

-The starting dose recommended for adult patients with Ph+ ALL is 140 mg once a day.
+The starting dose recommended for adult patients with accelerated or blast crisis CML or Ph+ ALL is 140 mg once a day.

 Body Weight (kg)a Daily Dose (mg)